 The normal duration of appointment for an ACNFP member and Chair is three years.
 Members and Chairs will normally not serve for more than two terms or longer than 10 years in the same Public appointment in accordance with the Governance Code for Public Appointments.

 The ACNFP is also able to identify and to draw in wider expertise and inputs across relevant disciplines and perspectives to address the issues at hand.

 Independence and transparency

-The ACNFP is an independent SAC which operates to the highest standards of openness and transparency.
-It will work in accordance with guidelines by the FSA and relevant guidance and rules established across Government for the operation of Scientific Advisory Committees.
+The ACNFP is an independent Scientific Advisory Committee (SAC) which operates to the highest standards of openness and transparency.
+It works in accordance with guidelines by the FSA and relevant guidance and rules established across Government for the operation of Scientific Advisory Committees.
 These include: